eclipse-kura/kura/docs/core-services/network-status-rest-v1.md

       * [WifiMode](#wifimode)

   * **maxBitrate**: `number`
+      The maximum bitrate this access point is capable of.

   * **signalQuality**: `number`
+      The current signal quality of the access point in percentage.

   * **signalStrength**: `number`
+      The current signal strength of the access point in dBm.

   * **wpaSecurity**: `array`
+      The WPA capabilities of the access point

       * array element type: `string (enumerated)`
           * [WifiSecurity](#wifisecurity)

   * **rsnSecurity**: `array`
+      The RSN capabilities of the access point

       * array element type: `string (enumerated)`
           * [WifiSecurity](#wifisecurity)